gallis-local/pwnagotchi-plugins/README.md

 ## Credits

-All referenced plugins will have source repository linked
+All referenced plugins will have source repository linked such as above

-This repo is soley for ease of install and keeping the latest versions of these plugins in one place.
+This repo is soley for ease of install of wip and custom plugins.